ECON3236 International Finance

 - Level 3 elective

 - This unit is concerned with the operation and role of international financial markets from a macroeconomic standpoint.
-Topics include foreign exchange markets, international capital and money markets, international derivatives markets; models of the exchange rate; and the role of foreign exchange derivatives in the management of foreign-exchange risk.
+Topics include national income accounts, the balance of payments accounts, foreign exchange markets, money markets, models of the exchange rate, and monetary and fiscal policy under different exchange rate regimes.

-- Students are able to (1) recognise the structure of international financial markets; (2) explain the Australian balance of payments and its relationship to international finance (IF); (3) explain the foreign exchange (FX) market and the concepts of nominal, real and effective exchange rates; (4) explain the theories of exchange-rate determination; and (5) explain the role of risk and risk management in foreign exchange markets.
+- Students are able to (1) explain the national income and balance of payments accounts; (2) explain the foreign exchange (FX) market and the concepts of nominal, real, spot, and forward exchange rates; (3) explain the money market and the theory of money demand and money supply; (4) explain the theories of exchange-rate determination; and (5) explain the role of monetary and fiscal policy in floating and fixed exchange rate regimes.

-- Typically this unit is assessed in the following ways: (1) in-class quizzes/participation and (2) examinations.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) assignments; and (3) final exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.